No1MLEngineer/MedEase/planetary_scientist_assistant/README.md

-# Planetary Scientist's Assistant (PSA)
+# Planetary Scientist's Assistant Agent (PSAA)

-Welcome to the Planetary Scientist's Assistant (PSA)!
+Welcome to the Planetary Scientist's Assistant Agent (PSAA)!
 This AI agent is designed to support scientists in their research and data management tasks, with a strong focus on offline capabilities for potential use on Earth or other planets.

 ## Project Goal